sezabass/workflow_dispatch/README.md

-# dispatch_workflow
+# workflow_dispatch
-A repository to test Github Actions's dispatch workflow
+A repository to test Github Actions's `workflow_dispatch`.

+`start-hotfix` doesn't use any inputs.
+`start-release` uses one required input.